 Purpose of Calibration & Validation

-The process of developing a microsimulation model starts with an existing conditions model and then “forks” into various scenarios representing future-year alternatives.
-Although the existing conditions model may seem unimportant, it is vital to the modeling process.
+The process of developing a microsimulation model starts with an existing conditions model and then transitions into the development of various scenarios representing future-year alternatives.
 The only way to determine that a traffic model reasonably represents real-world traffic conditions is to compare the existing conditions traffic model to traffic conditions observed in the field.
 If the existing conditions traffic model cannot reproduce the existing traffic conditions with a reasonable degree of accuracy, then analyses of other scenarios will be highly suspect.
-Therefore, prior to using the model outputs for critical design decisions, the analyst shall calibrate and validate the microsimulation traffic model in accordance with TEOpS 16-20-5 and TEOpS 16-20-8, respectively.
+Therefore, prior to using the model outputs for project or study decisions, especially any related to critical aspects of the design, the analyst shall calibrate and validate the microsimulation traffic model in accordance with TEOpS 16-20-5 and TEOpS 16-20-8, respectively.
 Additionally, the traffic model should undergo the peer review process in accordance with TEOpS 16-25, prior to the commencement of work on any other traffic model scenarios or alternatives (e.g., design year no-build traffic model).
 Conducting the peer review process at the proper time will limit the potential of needing to modify multiple models to address reviewer comments.

 After completion of the calibration, validation and peer review processes, the analyst can use the existing conditions model as the starting point for future-year alternative models.
 Most of the parameters calibrated in the existing conditions model should be transferable to the future-year models; however, the analyst may need to modify some parameters to account for changes in roadway geometry and/or associated driver behavior.
 The calibration, validation and peer review processes (TEOpS 16-20-5, TEOpS 16-20-8 and TEOpS 16-25, respectively) are applicable for all future-year model alternatives and the analyst should apply them as appropriate.